 The unbundling regime would not be an alternative to the support of community content creators and moderators.
-The two measures can - and should - coexist, and they complement each other in trying to guarantee more diversity in social-media markets.
+The two measures can - and should - coexist, and they complement each other in trying to guarantee more diversity in social media markets.

-The unbundling of services and sustainability of alternative players

-The way content is currently curated on large social-media platforms is shaped by the advertising-driven business model, based on massive data collection, profiling, and personalisation.
+The unbundling of services and sustainability of alternative players based on massive data collection, profiling, and personalisation.
 Ideally, new players on the market should adopt alternative business models to present better choices for users.
 The key question, then, is how economically sustainable other business models may be, and whether there are incentives to stimulate their adoption.